Bandwidth/bandwidth.github.io/voice/bxml/verbs/ring.md

 | ATTRIBUTE | Description                                                                                            |
 |:----------|:-------------------------------------------------------------------------------------------------------|
 | duration  | (optional) How many seconds to play ringing on the call.
 Default value is 5.
 Range: decimal values between 0.1 - 86400.
+| answerCall  | (optional) A boolean indicating whether or not to pick up the call when Ring is the first verb on an unanswered incoming call.
+Default value is true.

 ### Callbacks Received